 What Happens to an Outdoor Ice Maker When It’s Too Cold?

-Cold can also affect your ice maker’s ice production.
+Cold temperatures can also affect your ice maker’s ice production.
 Some ice machines use temperature monitoring components, like a thermistor or a thermostatic bin switch, to monitor when begin or stop producing ice.
 When the environment falls below 45 degrees, the cold ambient air can trick these components.
 Under these conditions, the unit will produce ice slower or stop producing ice altogether.

 In environments that reach below 32 degrees, you run the risk of water lines freezing.
 Frozen water lines can halt ice production because water won’t be able to get to the ice machine – but this can be the least of your problems.
 When water freezes it expands and if that happens inside your water line, it can crack the line which will sideline your machine until it’s fixed.